Who we are and what we do

 - First year of the Community Experience Exchange Program, organized among communities of the Southern Hemisphere and cooperative and community self-management agents from the Basque Country.

 - This year saw the publication of the book Lankidetza: Arizmendiarrietaren eraldaketa-proiektua (Cooperation: Arizmendiarrieta’s Transformation Project).

 - In the Psychopedagogy program, we launched a course in Psychopedagogical Intervention, which opened with approximately 30 students.

-- The LANKI Institute of Cooperative Studies was the driving force behind the development of the Mundukide intercooperation system.
+- The LANKI Institute of Co-operative Research was the driving force behind the development of the Mundukide intercooperation system.

 - The AOI-PBL methodology was implemented systematically in all first-year courses in Early Childhood Education, and in common subjects in other specializations.

 - Physical Education.
 This new specialization in Teacher Training opened with 32 students.

 - The Individual and Group Development Management Unit was created.

 - The Pedagogical Training qualification was launched.

 - Studies on the Multi-Skilled Teacher were offered for the first time.